GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/report-schedules/index.md

 After expiry⏤the duration of time specified in expiry, starting from the click/view event⏤conversions can no longer be attributed to this event.

 {% Aside %}
 Reports may not be sent exactly at the scheduled dates and times.
 If the browser isn't running when a report is scheduled to be sent, the report is sent at browser startup.
-In this case, the browser may also decide to delay some of these reports for a randome but short amount of time.
+In this case, the browser may also decide to delay some of these reports for a random, but short, period of time.
 {% endAside %}

 ### Views (event sources)